scelis/twine/documentation/formatters.md

 The `Abstract` formatter also specifies two utility methods to be used when read a localization file, `set_translation_for_key` and `set_comment_for_key`, however the actual parsing is too formatter specific and must be implemented in the `read` method of a formatter.

 Which methods to overwrite to produce the desired output depends pretty much on the format.
-Again, looking at the [bundeled formatters](/lib/twine/formatters) will provide some insight.
+Again, looking at the [bundled formatters](/lib/twine/formatters) will provide some insight.

 Finally, to make a formatter available, it needs to be added to the list of formatters